 Remember that you work in the area and you do not want to carry radioactivity throughout the building and into your home or apartment.
-It is your health and the health of your friends and coworkers.
+It is your health and the health of your friends and coworkers which is at stake.
 HIDING A SPILL IS FOOLHARDY TO SAY THE LEAST and such action may result in appropriate disciplinary action.